 \section{Some properties of $\Omega_{2m}(F, Q)$}

-Let $V$ be a vector space over a field $F$ of dimension $n$.
+Let $V$ be a vector space of dimension $n$ over a field $F$ .
 We assume that there is a non-singular quadratic form $Q$ defined on $V$.
 Denote by $\GO_n(F,Q)$ the group of non-singular linear transformations that preserve the form $Q$.
-In case of characteristic $2$ we define the \textit{quasideterminant} $\operatorname{qdet}:\GO_n(F,Q) \rightarrow \mathbb{F}_2$ to be the map
+In case $F$ is of characteristic $2$ we define the \textit{quasideterminant} $\operatorname{qdet}:\GO_n(F,Q) \rightarrow \mathbb{F}_2$ to be the map

 Further, the group $\SO_n(F,Q)$ is the kernel of the (quasi)determinant map.
 Finally, the subgroup $\Omega_n(F,Q)$ of $\SO_n(F,Q)$ is defined as the kernel of another invariant called the spinor norm.
 If the characteristic of the field is not $2$, there exists a double cover of $\Omega_n(F,Q)$, denoted as $\Spin_n(F,Q)$.